sgubar/2018/dk72/VadimKharchuk/Labs/Lab5/README.md

-The plased Binare Tree with PreOrder
+There plased Binare Tree with PreOrder